tldr-pages/tldr/pages/linux/pacman-files.md

 `sudo pacman -Fy`

-- Find the package that owns a specific file:
+- Find the package that owns a specific [F]ile:

 `pacman -F {{filename}}`

-- Find the package that owns a specific file, using a regular e[x]pression:
+- Find the package that owns a specific [F]ile, using a regular e[x]pression:

 `pacman -Fx '{{regular_expression}}'`